decentraland/old-documentation/_posts/blockchain-integration/2022-02-17-estates-marketplace-integrations.md

 ---
 date: 2022-02-17
 title: Decentraland's Estate Marketplaces Integration
-description: Important things to have in mind if you want to integrate the Decentraland's Estate
+description: Important things to have in mind if you want to integrate the Decentraland's Estate in your marketplace
 categories:
   - blockchain-integration
 type: Document